dphilipson/sturdy-websocket/README.md

 ## Introduction

-Robust WebSocket is a small (< 4kb gzipped) wrapper around a WebSocket that reconnects when the WebSocket closes.
+Sturdy WebSocket is a small (< 4kb gzipped) wrapper around a WebSocket that reconnects when the WebSocket closes.
 If `send()` is called while the WebSocket is closed, then the messages are stored in a buffer and sent once the connection is reestablished.

 ## Usage

-`RobustWebSocket` fully implements the WebSocket API, as described [by MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), including the ready state constants, `EventTarget` interface, and properties that you probably don't care about like `bufferedAmount`.
+`SturdyWebSocket` fully implements the WebSocket API, as described [by MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), including the ready state constants, `EventTarget` interface, and properties that you probably don't care about like `bufferedAmount`.
 This means that it can be used as a